Shivix/Discord-Bot/README.md

 You must add a file named token.txt to the project folder where the first line must be your Bot's token and the second line must be your servers token.

-_Get bot token from https://discord.com/developers/_
+*Get bot token from https://discord.com/developers/* <br />

-This program can be ran on a server for better uptime and less usage on your local machine.
+*Server token can be found in your servers settings on discord*

+Linux users may be able to install the correct module and run the program using run.sh